xrrocha/nobocoder/README.md

 ```

 This is a case of trait composition also called the _cake pattern_.
 Here,
-`SpellChecker` is a trait requiring traits `DictionaryBuilder`, `NGram2WordBuilder`
+`SpellChecker` is a trait expecting to be mixed with traits `DictionaryBuilder`,
-and `SimilarityScorer`.
+`NGram2WordBuilder` and `SimilarityScorer`.

 Each of these required traits can have multiple implementations.
 For instance,
-a `DictionaryBuilder` can build a dictionary from a filesystem text file
+a `DictionaryBuilder` can build an in-memory dictionary set from a filesystem text file
 (`FileDictionaryBuilder`) or from a database table (`JDBCDictionaryBuilder`).
-Likewise, a `SimilarityScore` can use Apache Lucene's library (`LuceneSimilarityScorer`)
+Likewise, a `SimilarityScorer` can use Apache Lucene's library (`LuceneSimilarityScorer`)
 or possibly the LingPipe library (`LingPipeSimilarityScorer`.)

 The specific "recipe" of trait implementations is specified upon creating the